UniversalAptronym/Locus-Server/Instructions/Raspberry_Pi_Assembly.md

 ## Parts of the Raspberry Pi 5

-Figure 0: Relevant parts of the Raspberry Pi 5
+Figure 0: Relevant components of the Raspberry Pi 5

 1. Motherboard (green plastic printed circuit board)
 2. CPU